xwenn/Project8_TrainlyIO/README.md

 1. Enter '1'

       You are now in the Student Menu, and you are asked to enter your Student Id.
+      The student Id is supposed in the range of 241-340 based on the data we generated.For example, your student Id is 251, and you enter it.